CtrlK

 • [STOP]: Present UI Spec for user approval

-Create appropriate design documents according to scale determination. technical-designer-frontend presents at least two architecture alternatives (technology selection, data flow design) with trade-offs for each.
-Pass both Step 2 outputs:
+technical-designer-frontend presents at least two architecture alternatives (technology selection, data flow design) with trade-offs for each.
+Pass the Step 2 codebase-analyzer output and the Step 5 ui-analyzer output:

 • Invoke technical-designer-frontend using Agent tool

 • For ADR: subagent_type: "dev-workflows-frontend:technical-designer-frontend", description: "ADR creation", prompt: "Create ADR for [technical decision].
+Requirements: [user requirements verbatim].
+Codebase analysis: [codebase-analyzer JSON from Step 2].
+UI analysis: [ui-analyzer JSON from Step 5].
+Confirmed scope: [Step 3 confirmed scope].
 Present at least two alternatives with trade-offs."

-• For Design Doc: subagent_type: "dev-workflows-frontend:technical-designer-frontend", description: "Design Doc creation", prompt: "Create Design Doc based on requirements.
+• For Design Doc: subagent_type: "dev-workflows-frontend:technical-designer-frontend", description: "Design Doc creation", prompt: "Create Design Doc based on the requirements.
+Requirements: [user requirements verbatim].
 Codebase analysis: [codebase-analyzer JSON from Step 2].
-UI analysis: [ui-analyzer JSON from Step 2].
+UI analysis: [ui-analyzer JSON from Step 5].
 UI Spec is at [ui-spec path].
 Inherit component structure and state design from UI Spec.
 Apply code: prefix to codebase-analyzer fact_ids and ui: prefix to ui-analyzer fact_ids when filling the Fact Disposition Table.
 Present at least two architecture alternatives with trade-offs."

 • (Design Doc only) Invoke code-verifier to verify Design Doc against existing code.
 Skip for ADR.